amccarthy1/xtb/README.md

 (Really though the source is dead simple at this point. check out `extbot.js`)

 ## Words of Warning
-This bot does not (yet) correctly rate-limit requests to avoid temporary global bans.
-(This feature is coming soon).
+This bot is still under development.
+There are rate-limiting options in place to avoid temporary global bans, but not to prevent "You are sending messages too quickly" responses.